jambenin/ChuuniTokens/README.md

 ## Description

 ChuuniTokens is a smart contract created on the Ethereum blockchain that mimics the functionality of an ERC20 token.
 The contract supports two main actions: **minting** new tokens and **burning** tokens.
-The mint function increases the total supply and balances of specified addresses, while the burn function decreases both the total supply and the balance of a specified address.
-This contract serves as a basic example of creating a custom token with minting and burning capabilities.

 ## Getting Started